Google parent Alphabet forms holding company, XXVI, to complete 2015 corporate reorganization

 Another recent regulatory judgement that has impacted one of Alphabet’s divisions pertains to its AI unit, DeepMind, when, in July — when it was presumably still technically a legal subsidiary of Google — the UK’s data protection watchdog ruled that a data-sharing agreement the company had inked with a London National Health Service Trust had breached UK privacy laws by sharing 1.6M patients’ medical records without their consent.

 Criticism about a lack of robust legal safeguards in the original DeepMind-NHS data-sharing arrangement, which gave it access to millions of patients’ identifiable medical records, have been sharpened by the fact that ad giant Google is the parent entity of the division that’s being handed sensitive medical data for processing.
-Thus a legal separation of DeepMind from the Google ad business could help defuse some of the concerns around similar data-sharing arrangements DeepMind seeks to ink in future.Featured Image: Marcio Jose Sanchez/AP
+Thus a legal separation of DeepMind from the Google ad business could help defuse some of the concerns around similar data-sharing arrangements DeepMind — via its internal ‘Health‘ division — seeks to ink in future.Featured Image: Marcio Jose Sanchez/AP

 0